microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-07.md

 1. Run the application locally.

     ```shell
-    docker compose up
+    docker compose up --build
     ```

 1. Navigate to `https://localhost` in your browser and click the `Sign-in` button.

 > Note:
+>
 > - If the container does not start due to the missing file, ensure the volume is mounted and is pointing to the correct directory with the pfx file.
 On Windows, the `~` refers to the `$env:USERPROFILE` directory.
 > - If the `Sign in` button does not send the user to B2C, check to make sure the `redirect_uri` and `URI` are correct.
 If the `URI` is allowed, delete the App Registration and start over.
 If it continues to fail, make sure you only allow **1** `URI`.
 > - A good way of debugging the login flow is through Application Insights.
 Navigate to Application Insights -> Failures.
 The learner can find the stack traces and exceptions and follow the user flow.
 In some cases, the configuration, especially `AzureAdB2C__Instance`, is incorrect.
 > - When signing into the app, if the user's First Name and Last Name do not show, make sure the `givenname` and `surname` are checked in the `User Attributes` and `Application Claims` within the `User Flow`.

 ### Update the App Service application to use Azure AD B2C service principal